Home > American Destinations > Mexico > AeroMexico ORD to MEX Review: AM Plus, Boarding Zones & Terminal 5

 Looking Up Towards the Premier Class Cabin

-AeroMexico Meals - Chicago O'Hare to Mexico City
+AeroMexico Meals on the Chicago to Mexico City Route

-Shortly after takeoff, the inflight meal was served.
-The meal consisted of a ham and cheese sandwich, vanilla pudding, and a Kit Kat.
-While the meal wasn’t anything special, it was nice to be able to have something to eat.
-With a flight time of fewer than 4 hours, it is rare to receive a meal for free on any flight these days.
+Shortly after takeoff, a meal was served.
+The meal included a ham and cheese sandwich, vanilla pudding, and a Kit Kat.
+While it was not anything special, it was appreciated, especially given the flight time of fewer than four hours.
+Complimentary meals on flights of this length are increasingly rare.

 AeroMexico In Flight Meal - Chicago O'Hare to Mexico City

-I slept the entire flight, which meant I did not use the inflight entertainment.
-AeroMexico’s inflight entertainment featured movies in both English and Spanish.
-In addition to the new releases, there was a special section for Christmas Movies.
-Below are a few pictures of the menu.
+I slept for most of the flight and did not use the inflight entertainment system.
+AeroMexico’s inflight entertainment included movies in both English and Spanish, along with a dedicated section for Christmas movies.

 AeroMexico In Flight Entertainment Screen